This Christmas (2007 film): Plot

-Claude is arrested and Lisa and Quentin go to the station to fix the situation.
+Claude gets arrested, and Lisa and Quentin go to the station to fix the situation.
 Ma'Dere scolds the family for not cooking dinner or getting prepared for Christmas.
-When Lisa and Quentin return, they tell everyone that Claude is AWOL and the family is shocked to meet Sandi, who is revealed to be Claude's wife.
+When Lisa and Quentin return, they tell everyone that Claude is AWOL, and the family is shocked to meet Sandi, who is revealed to be Claude's wife.
 Mo and Dude take advantage of Quentin by eating with his family.
-Sandi privately explains to Mel why Claude is AWOL and eventually admits that she is pregnant.
-Meanwhile, Quentin confronts Ma'Dere about her relationship with Joe and why no one told him that she and Senior were divorced.
+Sandi privately explains to Mel why Claude is AWOL and eventually admits she is pregnant.
+Meanwhile, Quentin confronts Ma'Dere about her relationship with Joe and why no one told him she and Senior were divorced.

 Outside, Kelli talks to Lisa about the events that took place, and Lisa also tells her that even though she did not get a college degree, she had to help their mom with the dry-cleaning business when Kelli went to Harvard.
 Kelli admits that Malcolm is cheating; Lisa confesses that she already knows.
-Kelli says that 'sharing her man with another woman is pathetic', leading to a fight between Lisa and Kelli in the rain.
+Kelli says that "sharing her man with another woman is pathetic," leading to a fight between Lisa and Kelli in the rain.
 When Mel breaks up the fight, she tells Kelli about Sandi's pregnancy and that Claude does not know about it.
 In the meantime, Lisa angrily totals Malcolm's car when she drives it into the Los Angeles River.
 Gerald arrives and spends the night with Kelli.
 Baby gives Quentin a scrapbook of Christmas pictures before he leaves.
 Baby finally confesses to Ma'Dere that he wants to be a singer, but she refuses to listen.

-Quentin goes to the train station but is ambushed by Mo and Dude; Joe shows up to defend him.
+Quentin goes to the train station but gets ambushed by Mo and Dude; Joe shows up to defend him.
 Joe gives the bookies $10,000 to get them to leave Quentin alone, and they do.
 Despite Joe's pleas, Quentin boards his train.
-The next morning, Kelli asks Gerald to come to visit her in New York.
-Malcolm returns and Lisa decides to do something about his cheating.
-She persuades him to take a shower while she covers the floor in baby oil.
-When he asks about his truck, she confronts him about his infidelity, lures him out of the shower onto the slippery floor, and beats him repeatedly with a belt.
-Afterwards, she meets Kelli on the porch before church and lets her know that he left, that she is filing for a divorce and starting over.
+The following day, Kelli asks Gerald to visit her in New York.
+Malcolm returns, and Lisa decides to do something about his cheating.
+She persuades him to shower while covering the floor in baby oil.
+When he asks about his truck, Lisa confronts him about his infidelity, lures him out of the shower onto the slippery floor, and beats him repeatedly with a belt.
+Afterward, she meets Kelli on the porch before church and tells her that he left and that she is filing for a divorce and starting over.

-At church, Baby sings "This Christmas" and Claude arrives at the church after being released.
+At church, Baby sings "This Christmas", and Claude arrives after being released.
 After the church service, Quentin returns and reconciles with Joe and his family.
-The cast members are seen dancing to "Got to Give It Up" (via a Soul Train line) before the end-credits roll.